Body image disturbance: Differences

 Despite many similarities, the two disorders also have significant differences.
 The first is gender distribution.
 Body image disturbance is much more present in females, unlike BDD, which has a much less unbalanced incidence.
 Furthermore, those with dysmorphophobia tend to have more significant inhibitions and avoidance of social activities than those with anorexia nervosa.
 Differences are self-evident when considering the focus of physical concerns and misperception in AN and BDD.
-Whereas BDD patients report concerns and misperception in specific body areas (mainly face, skin, and hair), in patients with AN the altered perception could involve the arms, shoulders, thighs, abdomen, hips, and breasts, and concerns are about overall body shape and weight.
-Thus, leading to an alteration of the entire explicit (body image) and implicit (body schema) mental representation of the body.
+BDD patients report concerns and misperception in specific body areas (mainly face, skin, and hair).
+In patients with AN, the altered perception could involve the arms, shoulders, thighs, abdomen, hips, and breasts, and concerns are about overall body shape and weight; thus leading to an alteration of the entire explicit (body image) and implicit (body schema) mental representation of the body.
 Furthermore, in anorexia nervosa, not only is visual perception of one's body altered, but both tactile and interoceptive perception are as well.